Richie Kotzen: Guitar playing style

 Kotzen has described his style as a mix of rock, blues, heavy metal, jazz, fusion, and soul music.
 Kotzen utilizes a heavy amount of legato and sweeping in his playing.
 As his main influences, he lists Jimi Hendrix, Stevie Ray Vaughan, Eddie Van Halen, Jason Becker (who produced his first album), Allan Holdsworth, and many other jazz and fusion players.
-Kotzen, since around 2007, has opted to stop using guitar picks and been playing exclusively with his fingers ever since, even though there is a picture from 2009 right above this paragraph showing him using a pick.
+Starting around 2007, Kotzen has opted to stop using guitar picks and been playing exclusively with his fingers, although there is a picture from 2009 right above this paragraph showing him using a pick.
+As of the 2026 Smith/Kotzen tour, however, Kotzen appears to have started playing primarily with a pick once again.